-A ssignment Model, Integer Programming Techniques, and Introduction to Multiobjective Mathematical Programming, fundamentals of network fc or a project management, Critical Path Method, Inventory Control, and D Decision Making under Uncertainties.
+This course presents the foundations of the subject of Operations Research.
+Various topics considered in the course are: Operations research historical background, Overview of Mathematical programming models, Linear programming problem formulation, Fundamentals of algebraic solution of Simplex method, the Transportation Model, the Assignment Model, Integer Programming Techniques, and Introduction to Multi-objective Mathematical Programming, fundamentals of network for a project management, Critical Path Method, Inventory Control, and Decision Making under Uncertainties.